 I do recommend having some water and a silicone pastry brush handy to remove sugar crystals from the side of the pan while the mixture boils.

 And make sure you use a larger pot than you think you’ll need.
 The sauce bubbles up very vigorously when you add the butter, cream, vanilla salt an spices at the end of cooking.

 This recipe isn’t difficult, it just requires a bit of care, but it only takes 10 minutes to make!
 I’m still dreaming about all the ways I can use this decadent pumpkin spice caramel sauce.

 One thing is for certain, it will take your fall desserts to the next level!

-Be sure to save this easy caramel sauce recipe to your favorite Pinterest board for later.
+Be sure to save this Pumpkin Spice Caramel Sauce recipe to your favorite Pinterest board for later.

 - 1 cup sugar

 - 1/2 cup heavy cream, at room temperature

 - In a medium saucepan, bring sugar and water to a boil over medium heat.
 Cook without stirring until the mixture is amber colored, about 10 minutes.
 Brush the sides of the pan with water as the mixture cooks to prevent the formation of sugar crystals.